mmistakes/minimal-mistakes/_posts/2020-11-02-a-beginners-journey-to-learning-scala.md

 header:
   og_image: /images/scala-img.png
 tags: [getting started, learning, scala]
 excerpt: "Have you ever wanted to learn a new programming language?
-Here is a note on my learning path and the reasons why I chose Scala."
+Here is a note on my learning path and the reasons why I chose to learn Scala."
 ---

 Welcome to my first ever blog post :)